“Why, sometimes I’ve believed as many as six impossible things before breakfast”.

 “During major moves, [the consensus] will be right for a portion of it.
 What I am looking for is a consensus that the market is not confirming.
 I like to know that there are a lot of people who are going to be wrong.”

-Kovner, in effect, validates several key items: currencies trend, the crowd will be right during the middle of the trend, and because of the overshoot quality in currency price behavior, there comes a time when consensus expectations are no longer reflected in prices.
-Here is where we begin to see conversion flow–traders changing positions based on the belief in a new rationale.
+Kovner, in effect, validates several key points for us: currencies trend, the crowd will be right during the middle of the trend, and because of the overshoot quality in currency price action there comes a time when consensus expectations are no longer reflected in prices.
+Here is where we begin to see conversion flow—traders changing positions or at minimum exit based on the belief in a new rationale.

 Here is a roadmap of a typical currency cycle.
 It should help put the terms “conversion flow” and “perception of the trend” into better perspective for you.

 Extreme bearishness—this is the stage where “shoe shine boys” are shorting the currency and can articulate the rationale to anyone and everyone who will listen.
 This is when things seem the most bearish, but are in reality most bullish (as later can be seen with the elusive gift of hindsight).
 This is Tao of the market time!